 Forgetfulness can take many forms and may vary in each person.
 Learn the difference between age-related forgetfulness and the more serious signs that signal a neurological disease.

 Forgetfulness is normal, especially as you age, but serious memory problems may be a sign of a neurological disease, of which Alzheimer’s is the most common.

-Helena Chang Chui, MD with the USC Memory and Aging Center at Keck Medicine of USC, an internationally recognized Alzheimer’s disease expert explained that Alzheimer’s disease is a type of dementia that develops slowly and worsens over time.
+Helena Chang Chui, MD, with the USC Memory and Aging Center at Keck Medicine of USC and an internationally recognized Alzheimer’s disease expert, explains that Alzheimer’s disease is a type of dementia that develops slowly and worsens over time.
 Memory slips and intellectual capacity decreases, making everyday life challenging.

-“Alzheimer’s starts by affecting the ability to learn and then spreads to long term memory,” Dr. Chui explained.
+“Alzheimer’s starts by affecting the ability to learn and then spreads to long-term memory,” Chui says.
 “The person keeps losing more and more of their old self.
-The last thing to go is the youngest memories, usually those from childhood.
+The last thing to go are the youngest memories, usually those from childhood.
 Eventually, the patient is in another universe.”

-Dr. Chui says the following warning signs signal symptoms of the disease:
+The following warning signs may signal symptoms of Alzheimer’s:

 - Conversations and word recognition become difficult.
 A patient might stop abruptly in the middle of a conversation or tell the same story repeatedly in a short span of time.